Charlie and his Orchestra: History

 During the 1930s, there was a great demand in Germany for jazz music, especially swing (which included elements of the big band sound).
 However, such American influences which consisted of African American and some Jewish elements, were viewed as counter to goals of German racial purity; by 1935 they were outlawed, and the Nazis informally labeled it as Negermusik.
 An underground jazz scene, however, persisted in Berlin.
 Here, bandleader Lutz Templin and drummer Fritz Brocksieper brought together key swing figures of the late 1930s, including singer Karl Schwedler ("Charlie"), clarinetist Kurt Abraham, and trombone player Willy Berking.
 They escaped notice by pasting pro-German lyrics over sheet music and using instruments like harpsichords for boogie-woogie rhythms.

 During this period, Alfred Rosenberg, the head of the NSDAP Office of Foreign Affairs, and Propaganda Minister Joseph Goebbels proffered conflicting attitudes on jazz.
-Rosenberg argued that jazz, a foreign musical form with African American origins, contradicted the racial ideology of the Nazi party and so should be banned, imposing this proscritption on Gauleiters to carry out.
+Rosenberg argued that jazz, a foreign musical form with African American origins, contradicted the racial ideology of the Nazi party and so should be banned, imposing this proscription on Gauleiters to carry out.
 Rosenberg's injunction resulted in local prohibitions of jazz across Germany.
 Conversely, in April 1940, Goebbels, realizing the role Jazz music could play in the Reich's propaganda machine in wartime, sought to bring Berlin's best jazz musicians into the music-propaganda program, where Charlie and his Orchestra was born.
-Alongside bringing in jazz musicians from across the Deutsches Reich, Templin had to recruit musicians from German-occupied countries, as many of the German jazz musicians of the interwar period were of Jewish origin and had emigrated or been deported to concentration camps as a result of the regime's virulent anti-Semitism.
+Alongside bringing in jazz musicians from across Germany, Templin had to recruit musicians from German-occupied countries, as many of the German jazz musicians of the interwar period were of Jewish origin and had emigrated or been deported to concentration camps as a result of the regime's virulent anti-Semitism.